dltmjk/ellul/content/zettelkasten/literature notes/Honour/Atoms/Limbs/SLT DNN.md

 $f(x; W, c, w, b) = w \cdot \max{0, h} + b.$

 Here, the distribution of _weights_ across layers enables the network to transform the input space into one where the XOR outputs become linearly separable.

-The example highlights how weights serve as the key adjustable parameters, along with the architecture (particular directed graph) in determining the function.
+Add more to this from Sources.

 Beyond their formal structure, DNNs can be viewed as _semi-autonomous learning systems_.
 Once provided with data and an objective function, a DNN learns internal representations without explicit feature engineering or direct human specification of what patterns to attend to.

 The only parts a scientist has control over is the architecture and input data of the DNN.
 Weights are adjusted automatically.
 The lack of epistemic access to the method, or *decisions*, made when updating weights is one of the reasons why DNNs have been called "black-boxes" (Boge & Grunke, 2019).
 Other candidates for causing this black-box nature are as follows (\footnote{Examples are taken from Sogaard (2024)}):